 SEO for Dentists is the answer to how your dental practice can get found on search engines.
-SEO or search engine optimization allows you to rank high in Google, Bing, or another search engine you would like.
+SEO or Search Engine Optimization allows you to rank high in Google, Bing, or another search engine you would like.

-By implementing SEO techniques you can increase viewers of your website leading to more brand awareness and eventually, patients!
-You can begin to grow your practice through organically ranking on the SERP (search engine results page).
+By implementing SEO techniques you can increase viewers of your dental website leading to more brand awareness and eventually, patients!
+You can begin to grow your practice by organically ranking on the SERP (search engine results page).
 To start wrestling with SEO, you can book a free strategy session, or continue to read for more information.

 - Keyword research